 We had a son.
 He is now finished with University, and I have 3 other children with other women.
 I am lucky they all still like me, but they like being away from me more.”

 Father Xavier smiled at me as he said, “Yes, so you will understand how different the idea of marriage is in tribal Africa.

 In many ways it feels that out here we are closer to the old testament.
 The people of the old Testament were tribal, and you know that out here they marry with Lobola.

 It is still the most prevalent form of a man acquiring a wife.

 People think that this is bad.
-But it works and in some ways is similar to arranged marriages in very religious sects in the west.
+But it works and in some ways is similar to arranged marriages in very religious sects in other parts of the world.

 And this brings me back to the story of the child.